mmke01404-collab/Primary/README.md

 In 1986 the BBC created a “future-proof” snapshot of British life on LaserDisc.

-Fifteen years later:

-- The bits were intact
+Fifteen years later the bits were still perfect.
-- The data was uncorrupted
-- The storage medium survived

-But:
+No corruption.
+No loss.

-- The hardware was gone
+The hardware was gone.
-- The software was extinct
+The software was extinct.
-- The interpretive environment was lost
+The interpretive context had vanished.

-The system still existed.

-Understanding did not.

 The box was still humming.